Noise Levels in The Hill Section, Scranton, PA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 3,483 The Hill Section residents, or 78.7%, live above that level.
 By land area, 83.0% of The Hill Section is above 55 dBA.

 Average noise levels for The Hill Section residents, grouped by direction from the center of The Hill Section.
-Southern The Hill Section carries the highest population-weighted average; Northern The Hill Section carries the lowest.
-Just 58% of residents in Northern The Hill Section live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Southern The Hill Section.
+The highest population-weighted average is in northwestern The Hill Section; the lowest is in northeastern The Hill Section, where just 63% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Central The Hill Section